nayeshagandotra/nayeshagandotra.github.io/_projects/tesla.md

 <!-- Sub-Subheading -->

 <p style="margin-top: 0.3em;">
     Once labeled data was collected, ~92 features were identified as potential high impact features- ones that showed the highest signal between different damage types.
-Then, random forests were used to classify the data, and then feature importance plots were used to finalize focus features that could be used to improve data collection and binning.
+Then, random forests were used to classify the data, and then feature importance plots were used to finalize focus features that could be used to improve data collection.
 </p>

 <div class="row text-center">